spacenation/swift-equatable/README.md

 ```

 ## Installation

-To use the `Example` library in a SwiftPM project,
+To use the `Equatable` library in a SwiftPM project,
 add it to the dependencies for your package and your target:

 ```swift